Health Systems, Nursing Leadership, and Effectiveness Science Master's

 Master's Program Focus

 The master's (MS) program is designed to prepare graduates for leadership in complex organizations and to improve health outcomes across the continuum of care.
-Students will select one of two focus areas, either in informatics or leadership.
+Students will select one of three focus areas: Leadership, Informatics, or Population Health.
 Upon graduation, students will have the skills to apply theory and knowledge gained through course work and expert-driven immersion experiences.
 Graduates of the Health Systems, Nursing Leadership, and Effectiveness Science MS program will be prepared to tackle the difficult challenges facing health systems in a global society.

 Students who complete the MS in the informatics focus area obtain content and practice hours that may qualify them to sit for a variety of informatics certifications.